All of the paints in the world can't mix these colours

 Candle Lake Provincial Park offers visitors a chance to sit back and relax on its sand beaches and catch the sunrise or sunset.
 Head out on the boat on a calm clear night and watch for the amazing Northern lights.

 Greenwater Lake Provincial Park is a must-see location if you want breath-taking views of the night sky.
-Atop the winter ski hill, you will find yourself beneath a vast dark-sky area, perfect for star gazing.
+Atop the toboggan hill, you will find yourself beneath a vast dark-sky area, perfect for star gazing.
 There are many constellations and astronomical phenomenon to be observed when visiting Greenwater Lake Provincial Park.

 Nothing beats an evening on the water at Jackfish Lake in The Battlefords Provincial Park, taking in the sunset from your canoe, kayak, boat.
 Or, maybe a peaceful walk along the shoreline as the sun sets in the west.
 On a clear night enjoy star gazing, take in the glow of the Milky Way or if you are lucky, the Northern Lights will be on display.
 Sit back, relax and enjoy every moment.